jenkinsci/core-changelog-generator/README.md

 # lts-backports-changelog

 This tool can be used to generate an LTS changelog for all the backported issues (labeled `2.xyz.w-fixed` in Jira) with corresponding changelog entries in the weekly changelog YAML file.
+Weekly changelog YAML is optional, it will be downloaded from the [jenkins.io repository](https://github.com/jenkins-infra/jenkins.io/blob/master/content/_data/changelogs/weekly.yml) if not specified.

 ## Usage in CLI